bpt26/usher_wiki/docs/source/UShER.rst

 .. code-block:: shell-session

-  ./build/usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -d output/
+  usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -d output/

 By default, UShER uses **all available threads** but the user can also specify the number of threads using the `--threads` or `-T` command-line parameter.